MichaelHelgesen/100daysofcode/R3Log.md

 * Updated the theme on my WP-blog.
 * Updated my GitHub Log and README for round 3.
-* Learnt the GitHub markdown and GitHub emoji markup.
+* Learned the GitHub markdown and GitHub emoji markup.
 * Installed a plugin for VS Code that let me preview GitHub markdown.
 Super useful.

 *Evening (21.00 - 22.00):*